JOINT FLUID THERAPY

 The American College of Rheumatology recommends a sequence of treatments depending on the severity of pain caused by osteoarthritis (OA).
-It begins with a simple exercise, dietary changes, weight loss if appropriate and over-the-counter medications.
+It begins with a simple exercise program, dietary changes, weight loss if appropriate and over-the-counter medications.
 When these are no longer adequate, (JFT) joint fluid therapy or Hyaluronic Acid (HA), treatments should be considered as another conservative treatment.
 Newer treatments could include regenerative treatments such as PRP, Fluid flow and/or stem cell.
 If all these measures fail and if the individual is suffering both pain and function limitations then knee surgery should be considered and investigated.
-Various brands of JFT are available in our office in St.Louis, Missouri, and Illinois corridor.
+Various brands of JFT are available to choose from but often inusrance plans may dictate which brand is covered.

 Treatment for OA focuses on decreasing pain and improving joint movement.
 When pain from osteoarthritis is not alleviated by exercise, physical therapy, or simple painkillers, joint fluid therapy could provide the relief you seek.
 It can provide pain relief without the risks and side effects that come with knee surgery or drug treatments.

 In numerous clinical trials, joint fluid therapy provided welcome pain relief with no more side effects than a placebo.